If you would like to know more about how to become a deputy then contact our free legal helpline by phone or email.

 Who can apply to become a deputy?

-You can apply to be appointed as a deputy if you are 18 years or over.
+You can apply to be appointed if you are 18 years or over.
 A deputy is usually a close relative or friend of the person who needs help in making decisions.

 The Court can also appoint two or more deputies for the same person.

-It is also possible for a professional to act as a deputy.
-For example, an accountant, a solicitor or a Local Authority could act as a deputy.
+It is also possible for a professional to act as a deputy such as an accountant, a solicitor or a Local Authority.
 The Court of Protection can also appoint a specialist deputy, called a panel deputy, from a list of approved law firms and charities if there is no one else available to act.

 Will I be supervised?

 Yes.
-A Deputy must provide an annual report to the Office of the Public Guardian.
+You must provide an annual report to the Office of the Public Guardian.
 This will detail decisions made within the year and any financial transactions.
 In contrast, Attorneys appointed under a Lasting Power of Attorney will not have any reporting duties.

-If you need assistance in applying to be a deputy yourself or you are interested in a professional deputy being appointed, then please contact our Court of Protection team on 0808 139 1606 or send an email to us at [email protected]
+If you need legal assistance then please contact our Court of Protection team on 0808 139 1606 or send an email to us at [email protected]